Violent Crime (Sentences) Bill

 Overview

-This bill aims to increase minimum sentences for knife possession in England and Wales.
-It toughens penalties for adults (18+) carrying knives and for young people (16-17) by increasing minimum custodial sentences and detention/training orders, respectively.
-It also introduces a minimum sentence for those carrying a knife intending to commit further crimes, including murder.
+This bill aims to increase minimum sentences for knife possession and related offences in England and Wales.
+It toughens penalties for adults and young people carrying knives, particularly when linked to the intention to commit further crimes, such as murder.

 Description

 The Violent Crime (Sentences) Bill amends sections 139 and 139AZA of the Criminal Justice Act 1988.
-Specifically:
+Key changes include:

-• Increased Minimum Sentences for Youths (16-17): The bill also increases the minimum period of detention and training orders for 16 and 17-year-olds found guilty of the same offense.
+- Increased minimum sentence for young people (16-17): The minimum period of detention and training orders will be increased for 16 and 17-year-olds found guilty of the same offence.

-• Minimum Sentence for Intended Offenses: A minimum custodial sentence is introduced for offenders possessing a knife or weapon intending to commit any offense, including murder.
+- Minimum sentence for knife possession linked to further crime: A minimum custodial sentence will be introduced for those possessing a knife or weapon intending to commit another offence, including murder.

-• Bill's Extent and Commencement: The Act applies only to England and Wales.
-The commencement date will be set by the Secretary of State via statutory instrument.
+The bill only applies to England and Wales, and its commencement date will be set by the Secretary of State.

 Government Spending